Fira Bona Fair, Palmanyola

 Easily accessible and popular with tourists and locals alike, this long stretch of coast line from Puerto Pollensa to Alcudia makes for a beautiful drive or cycle.
 Hugging the beachside all the way around the crescent shaped bay, the road presents fantastic views towards Cap Formentor, Cap Pinar and all the way out to sea.

-Cala Formentor, an early luxury destination in Mallorca, was favored by prominent figures such as Charlie Chaplin and Winston Churchill.
+Cala Formentor, an early luxury destination in Mallorca, was favored by prominent figures such as Audrey Hepburn, Charlie Chaplin and Winston Churchill.
 Its crescent-shaped, golden sandy beach bordered by tranquil turquoise waters, lush pine forest, and mountain views make it a stunning spot to visit.

 This area is home to a lovely mix of restaurants that showcase the best of Mallorcan cuisine, often with beautiful sea or mountain views.
 Many focus on fresh, locally caught seafood, offering everything from traditional rice dishes to grilled fish and shellfish.
 You’ll also find hearty options featuring seasonal meats, such as lamb or rabbit, often paired with Mediterranean flavours.